It may not always be possible to prevent depression. However, the following strategies may help reduce your risk of becoming depressed.

 If you feel overwhelmed by stress or are experiencing symptoms of depression, see your doctor for a physical exam and mental health evaluation.
 You may be referred for further evaluation or counseling, if appropriate.

-Develop a Strong Social and Spiritual Support System
+Develop a Strong Family, Social and Spiritual Support System

 A high level of religious involvement is associated with a reduced risk of depression.
 Spiritual faith in the context of organized religion can have a buffering effect on depression.
 In a group setting, it can provide the additional benefit of social support.